eshaan7/django-rest-durin/README.md

 built in to DRF.
 However, it adds some extra sauce:

 - Durin allows **multiple tokens per user**.
 But only one token each user per API client.
 - Each user token is associated with an API Client.
   - These API Clients are configurable via Django's Admin Interface.
   - Includes [permission enforcing](https://django-rest-durin.readthedocs.io/en/latest/permissions.html) to allow only specific clients to make authenticated requests to certain `APIViews` or vice-a-versa.
   - Configure [Rate-Throttling](https://django-rest-durin.readthedocs.io/en/latest/throttling.html) per User <-> Client pair.
 - Durin provides an option for a logged in user to **remove all tokens** that the server has - forcing them to re-authenticate for all API clients.
 - Durin **tokens can be renewed** to get a fresh expiry.
 - Durin provides a `CachedTokenAuthentication` backend as well which uses memoization for faster look ups.
+- Durin provides [**Session Management**](https://django-rest-durin.readthedocs.io/en/latest/views.html#Session-Management-Views) features i.e.,
+  - REST view for an authenticated user to get list of sessions (in context of django-rest-durin, this means `AuthToken` instances) and revoke a session.
+Useful for pages like "View active browser sessions".
+  - REST view for an authenticated user to get/create/delete token against a pre-defined client.
+Useful for pages like "Get API key" where a user can get an API key to be able to interact directly with your project's RESTful API using cURL or a custom client.

 More information can be found in the [Documentation](https://django-rest-durin.readthedocs.io/en/latest/installation.html).
 I'd also recommend going through the `example_project/` included in this repository.